Artificial Intelligence and Machine Learning: Is it Human vs. Machine?

 The terms ‘Artificial Intelligence’ and ‘Machine Learning’ seem to be buzzwords in the finance industry.

-These technologies are set to revolutionise an industry based on numbers but also an industry still traditionally dependent on human expertise, analysis and creative intelligence to progress and prosper.
+Artificial Intelligence (AI) and Machine Learning technologies are set to revolutionise an industry based on numbers but also an industry still traditionally dependent on human expertise, analysis and creative intelligence to progress and prosper.
 Some proponents of these processes believe that it will be a symbiotic relationship between man and machine.
 Others believe that their introduction will mean the demise of the human worker.
 So what are these concepts and how will they impact the financial services?

 AI vs Machine Learning

-Artificial Intelligence (AI) is a board term, but was succinctly defined by Andrew Moore, Dean of the School of Computer Science at Carnegie Mellon University as “the science and engineering of making computers behave in ways that, until recently, we thought required human intelligence”.
+Artificial Intelligence is a board term, but was succinctly defined by Andrew Moore, Dean of the School of Computer Science at Carnegie Mellon University as “the science and engineering of making computers behave in ways that, until recently, we thought required human intelligence”.
 A modern day example of AI would be Apple’s beloved digital personal assistant Siri, who can assist in finding information, creating events and providing directions purely based on voice recognition.
 Another example would be self-parking cars, whereby the vehicle will park itself using spatial and proximity information without any human intervention.

 Machine learning is a branch of AI that relies on analysing data to automatically improve itself through experience.
 Netflix has fully incorporated machine learning into its platform by using predictive technology to make recommendations based on what the viewer has previously watched or rated.
 Music streaming providers such as Spotify or Pandora also use machine learning to recommend new artists based on what music users have listened to in the past.
 Recommendations continue to get refined and improved as the platforms continue to learn and analyse the users’ choices.